Boosted Top Tagging through Flavour-violating interactions at the LHC: Introduction

-As already mentioned, in the SM, the decay of a top quark to a up-type quark (of same charge) through interaction involving FCNC are highly suppressed \cite{fcncBr1, fcncBr2, fcncBr3}.
-Despite the loop suppression of FCNC decays in the SM, there are certain Beyond the Standard Model (BSM) theories which lead to somewhat enhanced branching of such exotic decay channels of top, and hence a precise measurement of such decays would either favour or rule out those theories.
-In other words, observation of an unanticipated increased branching fraction of top decay involving FCNC will inevitably indicate the validation of New Physics.
-We refer \cite{Kiers:2011sv, Bardhan:2016txk, Chen:2023eof, Altmannshofer:2019ogm, Hung:2017tts, Larios:2006pb, Banerjee:2018fsx, Kim:2015zla} (and the references therein) for a comprehensive analysis in this direction.
+The top quark is the heaviest of all particles accommodated in the SM framework, with a mass of around 172 GeV \cite{article:tawj} and an electromagnetic charge of $Q=2/3$ units.
+It also has a very short lifetime ($\sim 5 \times 10^{-25}$ sec) \cite{Quadt2007TopQP}, even shorter than the time required for hadronization ($\sim 10^{-24}$ sec) \cite{aubert2012particle}.
+Therefore, a top quark produced in a particle collider fails to hadronize to form bound states like other quarks, and rather decays as a free quark.
+Its decay therefore provides an opportunity to study new physics signatures for a quark in its bare state, unaffected by hadronization.
+In SM, the top quark decays to a bottom quark and a W boson, $t \to b W^{+}$ or $\bar{t} \to \bar{b} W^{-}$ with a branching ratio of ~100\%.
+The branching fractions for the other modes of top decay are $\mathcal{O}(0.1)\%$ or less.
+The decay of a top quark to an up-type quark (of the same charge) through interaction involving FCNC is highly suppressed \cite{fcncBr1, fcncBr2, fcncBr3}.
+Despite the loop suppression of FCNC decays in the SM, there are certain Beyond the Standard Model (BSM) theories which lead to somewhat enhanced branching of such exotic decay channels of top, and hence a precise measurement of such decays would either favor or rule out those theories.
+We refer to \cite{Kiers:2011sv, Bardhan:2016txk, Chen:2023eof, Altmannshofer:2019ogm, Hung:2017tts, Larios:2006pb, Banerjee:2018fsx, Kim:2015zla} (and the references therein) for a comprehensive analysis in this direction.
 In recent studies of the 13 TeV data by the ATLAS and CMS collaborations, the current limits on the $t-c-H$ coupling through single top quark production can be found in \cite{ATLAS:2022gzn,CMS:2021hug,CMS:2021gfa,CMS:2017bhz}.
-We reemphasize that the scope of our study is not constraining the $t-c-H$ coupling, neither an exhaustive exploration of production channels the said coupling may lead to.
-We would rather restrict and redirect our analysis towards the efficient identification of $t \to c H$ decay mode (in the boosted regime) as a trivial consequence of the $t-c-H$ coupling, to illustrate the applicability of the proposed tagging algorithm.